microsoft/DataScienceProblems/README.md

 $ docker build --pull --rm -f "Dockerfile" -t datascienceproblems:latest "."
 ```

-Once the docker container is built, you can execute the generated samples inside the container.
+Once the Docker container is built, you can execute the generated samples inside the container.
 You'll need to map the `/app/juice-github-repos` and `/samples/samples.jsonl` directory to the host directory where the notebooks are stored.

 Use the following command to execute the samples inside the container.